The role of topology on protein thermal stability: Results and discussion

-Part of the decrease in thermal stability observed experimentally may be due to the fact that the dimer interface for each chain in the dimeric version of CP-YibK is reduced by 13\%, which leads to a loss of intermolecular hydrogen bonds and salt bridges near the dimer interface \cite{Danny2019a}.
-Since experimental data refers to the dimeric form of the protein, and simulations focused on the monomer, a direct comparison between experimental and computational data is not possible.
-That said, it is clear that the experimental and computational results offer opposite views on the role of topology in setting YibK's thermal stability.
+Part of the decrease in thermal stability observed experimentally may be due to a 13\% reduction in the dimer interface per chain in the dimeric version of CP-YibK.
+A fraction of the decreased stability could then be attributed to the weakened dimer interface, featuring fewer intermolecular hydrogen bonds and salt bridges \cite{Danny2019a}.
+Because experimental measurements were performed on the dimer while simulations focused on the monomer, a direct comparison between experimental and computational data is not straightforward.
+Furthermore, the thermal unfolding experiments were not demonstrated to be reversible, unlike the simulations.
+If unfolding is irreversible, the reported experimental melting temperatures reflect apparent rather than true thermal stability.
+If the control system CP-YibK used in experiments is more prone to aggregation than the knotted YibK, this could also easily suppress the experimental melting temperature.
+Although simulations provide a controlled framework to isolate the role of protein topology in thermal stability, they rely on approximations at both the level of protein representation and the Hamiltonian.
+Ultimately, this means that the simulation results should be interpreted with care rather than providing definitive thermodynamic measurements.
+Despite the limitations inherent in both experimental and computational approaches, their results provide different views of the role of topology in determining YibK’s thermal stability.
+In the following, we discuss a possible, fundamental reason for this discrepancy.

-A few years ago, Jennings and co-workers reported two distinct timescales for the unfolding and the untying of protein MTTTm (PDB ID: 106d) -- a protein of the same family as YibK that features a similar chain length.
-Their findings showed that the transition to untied states required at least 6 months to occur \cite{Jennings2016}, while the transition to unfolded states occurs in 2 weeks.
-This slow unknotting process suggests that, for deeply knotted proteins like YibK, the full unfolding–untying transition may not be observed within the timescale of a DSC experiment, indicating a deviation from equilibrium thermodynamics.

-These experimental observations align with insights from computational simulations.
-As previously noted, it is particularly challenging to achieve equilibrium distributions for complex polymeric structures — such as deeply knotted proteins — using MC simulations based on a move set that preserves the linear topology of the chain, and starting from unfolded and unknotted conformations.
-For example, in the case of protein Rds3p, which is 51 amino acids shorter than YibK, simulations preserving linear topology required at least an order of magnitude more MC steps to reach equilibrium compared to simulations using move sets that allow the chain to cross itself \cite{Especial2022}.
-Notably, for unknotted proteins (e.g., Fn-III and beta-2-microglobulin), the computational cost is independent of the move set \cite{Especial2022}.

-Given that real protein dynamics also preserve the linear topology of the polypeptide chain, it is plausible that the scan rate (i.e., heating rate) used in the DSC experiment was too fast for the system to equilibrate at each temperature, and even more so to allow the population of unknotted conformations.
-This supports the view that the experimental measurements likely reflect a non-equilibrium distribution lacking unfolded and unknotted conformations, and, consequently, the measured melting temperature represents an upper bound for the real melting temperature.